inaimathi/langnostic/drafts/more-on-clj.md

 To get this for our representations, we need to define `print-object` methods for them.

 - Show the methods, go over the tests
+- Show off how this works outside of the `clj` readtable

 ### Recursive dicts and sets
 _Implementation Complexity: Tricky_